fungamer2-2/AmoreliaAI/README.md

 ## Emotion system

-The emotion system is based on the PAD (Pleasure-Arousal-Dominance) state model, and its current emotions may affect its responses.
+The emotion system is based on the PAD (Pleasure-Arousal-Dominance) state model.
+Interactions will evoke emotions, which affect its mood.
+Its current emotions may affect its responses.

 ## Coming soon